johannes117/context-clipboard/README.md

 1. Open your project in VS Code
 2. In the explorer view, use the checkbox icons to select files and directories
 3. Monitor token usage in real-time as you select files
+4. Use the toolbar toggle buttons to enable/disable Git diff, file tree, or user prompt inclusion
+5. If using Git diff, select your comparison branch using the branch selector button
-4. Click the "Copy Context" button in the explorer view toolbar
+6. Click the "Copy Context" button in the explorer view toolbar
-5. Paste the formatted content into your preferred LLM chat interface
+7. Paste the formatted content into your preferred LLM chat interface

 ## Extension Settings